One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 There are enough different build phases overlapping now that it gives me a fine variety of mini-projects to rotate among and work on.

-I'm replicating the framing with 3mm wide pinstripe vinyl tape, which will be covered with 36 gauge aluminum foil - thin enough to burnish and show authentic oil canning between the frames.
+I'm replicating the framing with 3mm wide pinstripe vinyl tape, which will be then covered with 36 gauge aluminum foil - thin enough to burnish and show authentic oil canning between the frames.
 Or so I hope.
 It was the best idea that I could come up with.
 The entire hull is going to get this treatment because a perfectly smooth hull at this scale would be just..wrong.
 And so accordingly, there will also be simulated scale weld bead lines.

 This ship is going to have quite a few scale model crew figurines all over because why not.